hurricanemark/NodeJS-Passport-Login/README.md

 [nodejs](https://nodejs.org/en/)

 [bscript or bscryptjs](https://passwordhashing.com/BCrypt)
-[^1]:*bcrypt is a password hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher, and presented at USENIX in 1999.*[^]
+*bcrypt is a password hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher, and presented at USENIX in 1999.*

 [passportJS](http://www.passportjs.org/packages/passport-local/)